Ivan-Ayub97/Warlock-Studio/README.md

 Inspired by [Djdefrag](https://github.com/Djdefrag) tools such as **QualityScaler** and **FluidFrames**, Warlock-Studio provides a unified, high-performance platform for **upscaling, restoration, denoising, and frame interpolation**.

+`Fixed missing audio in generated videos.`
+`Corrected dark output issue in GFPGAN face restoration.`
+`Improved overall stability and synchronization.`

+See CHANGELOG.md for full details.

 ---

 ## 📥 Download Installer